openjdk/jdk/src/java.base/share/man/java.md

 The names "static" and "dynamic" are used for historical reasons.
 The dynamic archive, while still useful, supports fewer optimizations than available for the static CDS archive.
-If the full set of CDS/AOT optimizations are desired, consider using the AOT cache describe below.
+If the full set of CDS/AOT optimizations are desired, consider using the AOT cache described below.

 The JVM can use up to two archives.
 To use only a single `<static_archive>`, you can omit the `<dynamic_archive>` portion: